Unknown's avatar

 Yellow Warbler at sunrise.Abaco Bahamas.6.13.Tom Sheley copy copy

-The guide divides the original 37 species (excluding the Canada warbler) into categories, with a code for each bird to show:
+This guide divides the 38 species into categories, with a code for each bird to show:

 • Resident status – permanent / breeding, migratory or transient